deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 A notable difference to the _Core_ instance is the introduced dependency on a Risk Oracle provided by Chaos Labs which helps to update risk parameters within governance set guardrails based on quantitative algorithmic risk models in real time.
 The `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails and thus no additional upgradeability risk is introduced.

-### Re-used modules

-For upgradeability risk assessment on shared modules between the instances on mainnet, please read our [report](/protocols/aave) on the core instance.

-Shared modules

-- Treasury
-- GHO
-- Governance

-> Upgradeability score: high

 ## Autonomy